I Know What You Did Last Summer (novel): Film adaptation

 The novel was adapted into a 1997 film of the same name directed by Jim Gillespie and starring Jennifer Love Hewitt as Julie, Sarah Michelle Gellar as Helen, Ryan Phillippe as Barry, and Freddie Prinze Jr. as Ray.
-Although it retained the same premise of the novel, the story was re-envisioned as a slasher film, with the four friends being hunted by a hook-wielding killer.
-The film further deviates from the novel by having the friends accidentally run over a fisherman, who secretly survives and is revealed as the killer, and featuring the deaths of several characters.
-Duncan was critical of the adaptation, stating in a 2002 interview she was "appalled" her story was turned into a slasher film.
+Although it retained the same premise of the novel, the story was re-envisioned as a slasher film, with the four friends being hunted by a hook-wielding killer, and takes place in the town of Southport, North Carolina.
+The film further deviates from the novel by having the friends accidentally run over a fisherman named Ben Willis, who secretly survives and is revealed as the killer.
+The film also features the deaths of several characters, including Barry and Helen.
+Duncan was critical of the adaptation, stating in a 2002 interview she was "appalled" her story was turned into a slasher film and, "As the mother of a murdered child, I don't find violent death something to squeal and giggle about."

 The film was met with mixed reviews, but was a commercial success and spawned a film series consisting of a direct sequel in 1998, a standalone third film in 2006, and a legacy sequel to the first two films in 2025.
+Hewitt and Prinze Jr. reprised their roles in the 1998 sequel and the 2025 legacy sequel.